Master of Arts (MA) Psychoanalytic Psychotherapy

 - The Ethics of Psychoanalysis

-- Research Seminar and Thesis (3rd Year, two semesters)
+- Research Seminar and Clinical Thesis (4th Year)

 Classes start at 3.00 pm on Thursdays